 6. Designing books and book covers

 A book cover is a great way to spread your design wings.
 It's a single element, and – obviously enough – it needs to help sell the book.
-Forget the idea that we shouldn't judge a book by its cover, we all do.
-Books are great, too.
-You need a solid layout that will take care of chapter beginnings, chapter pages, a table of contents and so on.
-Page layout is great – it represents a clearly defined structure within which you are free to create something beautiful.
+Forget the idea that we shouldn't judge a book by its cover: we all do.
+Books are great design projects, too.
+You need a solid layout that will take care of chapter beginnings, chapter pages, a table of contents and so on – and page designs are clearly defined structure within which you are free to create something beautiful.
 What's not to like?

 7. Designing ads and logos

 Logos are some of the most creative objects a designer can create, and some designers specialise in them.
 The best logos are simple graphics that reach out and instantly send their message.
 Best of all, the world of logo creation can be seriously lucrative.
 If you're good at logos, the world will beat a path to your door.

 It's very unlikely that anyone will want to blow your trumpet for you, so you have to be prepared blow it yourself.
 It's not easy getting recognition in this highly competitive marketplace, so having a good online portfolio of your work is absolutely essential.
 Having created one, then you have to market yourself.
 Otherwise, the chances are that nobody will ever see it.